omerhakim/Twitter_Classification/README.md

 <img src = "./images/image1.png" width="527" height="340">

 One of the most predomonent things about the EDA, is that Democrat Congress Members tweet more than Republicans ones.
-267 Democrats responsible posted 112,044 tweets during the period in question, wheareas 241 Democrats posted 64,236 tweets.
+267 Democrats posted 112,044 tweets during the period in question, wheareas 241 Democrats posted 64,236 tweets.

 <img src = "./images/image3.png">